golflounge18/golflounge18-web/README.md

 ==================

 ## TODO
-- Integrate signing up with mailchip into the website
-- Full screen pics with no foreground shading
+?
+Full screen pics with no foreground shading
 - Social media icon / links bigger
 - Pages should have an image on the first 3rd of the page OR a background image
 - Fix menus - add home, rates, convert contact to hierarchy